About Us

 2015

-Hosted the first Sun Valley Forum to bring together leaders, innovators, and change-makers across sectors to create a better future for all.
+We hosted the first Sun Valley Forum to bring together leaders, innovators, and change-makers across sectors to create a better future for all.
 The Forum surfaces the strategies, technologies, business models and financing that can power the urgent transformation of our energy and food systems, restoration of nature and revitalization of communities across the globe.

 In response to devastating wildfires, the Sun Valley Institute is founded by Aimée Christensen and a formative board of community leaders and experts.
 The Institute aimed to strengthen our community by identifying regional threats and leveraging policy leadership, public engagement and community investments to turn risks into opportunities and build enduring quality of place.